Check Kiting: What It Is and How to Avoid Potential Scams

 Circular check kiting is among the most common forms of kiting.
 A financial con artist will use multiple bank accounts, maybe even at different banks, to illegally take advantage of the bank account float period.
 As described above, the scammer will pull real cash from non-existent money.
 While cashing checks without a bank account is a legal practice, doing so with no funds backing it up is kiting.

 Circular kiting works by writing fraudulent checks on real accounts to gain unauthorized credit.
-The fraudster makes a deposit with a check they know will bounce, but quickly withdraws real cash, getting money in hand and leaving the banks with overdrawn accounts.
+The fraudster makes a deposit with a check they know will bounce, but quickly withdraws the cash, leaving the banks with overdrawn accounts.
 With circular check kiting, the individual might get extra creative and use different names or even several identities to hide their actions.

 Retail-Based Check Kiting

-Retail-based check kiting happens when an unscrupulous person uses other types of businesses to swindle cash.
-It may involve the simple yet illegal act of writing bad checks around town.
+Retail-based check kiting happens when an unscrupulous person swindles cash from other types of businesses.
+It may involve the illegal act of writing bad checks around town.
 A financial huckster might seek to purchase goods and services by writing a check on an account with insufficient funds.
 The con artist takes or receives the products, but then the check bounces and the money never makes it back to the retailer.

 Kiting With Securities